AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/troubleshoot-product-recommendations-module-in-magento-commerce.md

 ---
 title: Troubleshoot Product Recommendations module in Adobe Commerce
-description: "This article talks about troubleshooting suggestions for the"
+description: This article talks about troubleshooting suggestions for the
+exl-id: 431ee31e-eb5b-400c-9c99-cc86613453d7
 ---
 # Troubleshoot Product Recommendations module in Adobe Commerce

 This article talks about troubleshooting suggestions for the